Back to overview

 • excellent client interaction and communication.

 The best thing is that none of these skills are exclusive to legal work experience!
 Once you’ve identified the transferable skills that are relevant to you, you can provide evidence from other experiences and jobs you’ve had.
-Remember, recruiters don’t want to just see a list of the skills, like above, they want you to be able to give relevant examples of these skills in practise.
+Remember, recruiters don’t want to just see a list of the skills, like above, they want you to be able to give relevant examples of these skills in practice.
 Drill into what exactly you did and how you can use it to prove your aptitude in these key areas.

 Find out what recruiters at law firms are looking for from future candidates in these Meet the Recruiter interviews.